Biofertilizer Market Size, Share, Value, and Competitive Landscape 2020

 Biofertilizer are the substances which make use of microorganisms to fertile the soil.
 These fertilizers are not harmful to crops or other plants like the chemical fertilizers.
 They are actually taken from the animal wastes along with the microbial mixtures.
 Microorganisms are used to increase the level of nutrients in the plants.
 They let the plants grow in a healthy environment.
 They are also environment friendly and do not cause the pollution of any sort.
 Use of biofertilizers in the soil, makes the plants healthy as well as protect them from getting any diseases.

-This report contains market size and forecasts of Biofertilizer in Thailand, including the following market information:
+This report contains market size and forecasts of Biofertilizer in Vietnam, including the following market information:

 The global Biofertilizer market was valued at 2673.5 million in 2019 and is projected to reach US$ 3642.6 million by 2026, at a CAGR of 8.0% during the forecast period.